 How to increase Platelet count naturally

-The human blood contains a number of different cells that serve various purposes.
+Human blood contains different cells that serve various purposes.
 The cells include red blood cells, white blood cells and Platelets.
-Platelets are cells that are responsible for helping the blood clot in the event that we cut ourselves or have any bleeding anywhere else.
+Platelets are cells responsible for helping the blood clot if we cut ourselves or have any bleeding anywhere else.

-In order for the Platelets to function normally, it is important for us to be physically healthy.
-However, in certain conditions, the Platelet count can reduce dramatically which can be a problem for overall health.
-If the Platelet counts are low, it can result in not just minor bleeding from tiny cuts and bruises but also in catastrophic bleeding inside the gut or around the brain.
+For the Platelets to function normally, we need to be physically healthy.
+However, in certain conditions, the Platelet count can reduce dramatically, which can be a problem for overall health.
+If the Platelet counts are low, it can result in minor bleeding from tiny cuts and bruises and catastrophic bleeding inside the gut or around the brain.

-It is therefore essential to know how to increase Platelet count either through medication or naturally.
-In this article, we shall take a brief look at how you can increase the Platelet counts in your blood through natural methods in various clinical conditions.
+It is, therefore, essential to know how to increase Platelet count either through medication or naturally.
+In this article, we shall briefly examine how you can increase the Platelet counts in your blood through natural methods in various clinical conditions.

 Foods to increase Platelet count:

 It is rather difficult to increase Platelet count through diet and exercise alone.
-Sometimes, certain conditions such as dengue fever and viral fever may require the infusion of Platelets in the form of a Platelet transfusion given intravenously to restore normal Platelet counts.
+Sometimes, certain conditions, such as dengue and viral fever, may require the infusion of Platelets as a Platelet transfusion given intravenously to restore normal Platelet counts.

-That being said, if you are looking for how to increase Platelet counts naturally, then the list of foods below should help you to some extent.
+That being said, if you want to increase Platelet counts naturally, the list of foods below should help you to some extent.

 1. Green Leafy Vegetables

-Green leafy vegetables are at its source of vitamin K, are very much essential in the blood clotting pathway.
-But they also have a property as a food to increase Platelet count to some extent.
+Green leafy vegetables are a source of vitamin K and are essential in the blood clotting pathway.
+But they also have a property as food to increase Platelet count to some extent.
 In addition to just parsley, basil, spinach and celery, other vegetables such as asparagus, cabbage and watercress are also useful in increasing Platelet count.
-Karam ki saag or kale is rich in vitamin K which greatly promotes Platelets in the blood.
-Thus, consumption of these along with your daily vegetables can be expected to help a great deal.
+Karam ki saag, or kale, is rich in vitamin K, which greatly promotes Platelets in the blood.
+Thus, consumption of these and your daily vegetables can be expected to help greatly.

 2. Papaya and Papaya Leaf Extract

-If you have a low blood Platelet count, there cannot be a better natural remedy than consuming papaya which is probably the most well-known food to increase Platelet count.
-If you are looking for how to increase Platelet count during dengue fever, then consuming a glass or two of papaya leaf extract regularly can do the trick.
-It is not clear how this really works, but clinical trials have clearly demonstrated a significant benefit of papaya leaf extract in increasing Platelet counts in viral fever.
+If you have a low blood Platelet count, there cannot be a better natural remedy than consuming papaya, which is probably the most well-known food to increase Platelet count.
+If you want to increase Platelet count during dengue fever, then regularly consuming a glass or two of papaya leaf extract can do the trick.
+It is unclear how this works, but clinical trials have demonstrated a significant benefit of papaya leaf extract in increasing Platelet counts in viral fever.

-However, the juice of papaya leaf can be rather bitter and some people experience Nausea and possibly even Vomiting at times.
-In such a situation, oral medication in the form of capsules is now available in India that contains the same quantity of extract needed to boost up Platelet counts.
+However, the juice of papaya leaf can be rather bitter, and some people experience Nausea and possibly even Vomiting at times.
+In such a situation, oral medication in the form of capsules is now available in India that contains the same quantity of extract needed to boost Platelet counts.

-The Seeds of pomegranate are packed with iron and can improve blood counts tremendously.
+The pomegranate seeds are packed with iron and can improve blood counts tremendously.
 Pomegranate is now prescribed as a fruit that has to be consumed regularly if Platelet counts have to be increased.
-If you are looking for foods to increase Platelet count during malaria, then try having a bowl of pomegranate fruit a couple of times a day to give you the boost you need.
-Not just that, pomegranate also contains numerous antioxidants and vitamins C which can help boost immunity and help fight infections effectively.
+If you are looking for foods to increase Platelet count during malaria, try having a bowl of pomegranate fruit a couple of times a day to give you the boost you need.
+Not just that, pomegranate also contains numerous antioxidants and vitamins C, which can help boost immunity and help fight infections effectively.

 Pumpkin is another food that has amazing properties of increasing Platelet count.
-This is because it contains vitamin A, which can have some benefit in enhancing the number of Platelets being produced by the bone marrow.
+This is because it contains vitamin A, which can enhance the number of Platelets produced by the bone marrow.

-Other vitamins A rich foods such as carrots, sweet potato and kale are also beneficial.
-If you are looking for how to increase Platelet count during pregnancy, you may want to talk to your doctor about increasing your intake of these foods.
+Other vitamin A-rich foods such as carrots, sweet potatoes and kale are also beneficial.
+If you want to increase your Platelet count during pregnancy, you may want to talk to your doctor about increasing your intake of these foods.

 Wheatgrass contains high levels of chlorophyll that is structurally similar to the haemoglobin in our blood.
-It is extremely beneficial when it comes to boosting Platelet count, but has additional benefits of increasing the total quantity of red blood cells and white blood cells in the blood.
-Freshly made Wheatgrass juice can be extremely useful if you are looking for foods to increase Platelet count during Chemotherapy.
+It is extremely beneficial when it comes to boosting Platelet count, but it has additional benefits of increasing the total quantity of red and white blood cells in the blood.
+Freshly made Wheatgrass juice can be beneficial if you want foods to increase Platelet count during Chemotherapy.

 Being iron-rich foods, raisins are helpful in improving the RBC and Platelet count in patients.
 Conditions such as low Platelet count often occur due to iron deficiency.
 Including raisins as a part of your diet will help boost the iron levels in your body.